 Do you have adopted children from China?
 Or any other East Asian country, because let’s face it– we all look the same to some people.
 Imagine if Trump decides that China is our next enemy, and his new executive orders suddenly apply to anyone born there.
 Will you register your child as “Chinese”?
 (Don’t forget that Japanese American citizens were interned during WWII) What would you do if you were out of the country for a family vacation, and when you return, your 11 month old baby or 5 year old child is detained and kept from seeing you?
 These are real things that are happening in this country, and they are setting a DANGEROUS precedent.
 Protect your child from anti-immigration activity from the federal government.

 When Trump talks about Making America Great again, do you ever wonder how far back he’s referring?
 If you haven’t studied The Chinese Exclusion Act of 1882, please read this.
 Make no mistake– these immigration laws are rooted in racism.
-Just because they’re not directed at your children at this moment, does not mean they won’t be next on Trump’s warpath.
+Just because they’re not directed at your children at this moment, does not mean they won’t become Trump’s next target.
 What will he leave in his wake?
 I shudder at the thought.

 If you think alt-right rhetoric about foreigners taking jobs away from America or too many Asian CEOs in Silicon Valley won’t affect your children someday, set aside a moment to learn Who Killed Vincent Chin.
 You may feel like your children are protected from this or perhaps have never experienced any form of racism or discrimination (that’s awesome, and I *hope* it continues).
 But you cannot deny or ignore these things that have happened, because it makes it all the more difficult for people to take hate crimes against Asian Americans seriously or believe that they are possible.
 Vincent Chin matters.